jackvial/processing-100-million-row-csv-in-memory/README.md

-# Processing A 10 Million Row CSV In Nodejs
+# Processing 100 Million Record CSV In Nodejs

 1. Parsing the csv.
 Using CSV Parser.
     - Use WasteManifest or EchoExporter in example.
 Has a lot of columns